 The latest and most popular force fields (amber, charmm, gromos and oplsaa) can be found in this standard GROMACS version.
 In the GROMACS Wizard version you can also add custom GROMACS force fields, for more information about this feature, please visit this tutorial.

 GROMACS automatically centers your structure inside the box and computes the box dimensions based on structure-box edge minimum distance.
 This distance represents the distance between the “outer” atom of the structure in each axis and the box edge.
-In SAMSON, you have the possibility to define and modify the box dimensions of your system before launching the preparation by providing the distance to the box edge.
+In SAMSON, you have the possibility to refine the box dimensions of your system before launching the preparation based on the distance between the structure and the box.
 The length of the box can then be modified to increase or decrease the box size.
-To help you define the box dimensions, the structure length is displayed.
-It corresponds to the structure diameter (the largest distance between atoms).
+To help you define the box dimensions, the structure diameter (the largest distance between atoms) is displayed.
 You can also prepare your system without modifying your box size before hand.
-In this case, the box dimensions will be set automatically based on the distance to the box edge.
+In this case, the box dimensions will be set automatically based on the distance between the structure and the box.